Hello. I am a relaxed fellow who enjoys being near water, live performance, moody music, pub chats, a bit of a giggle and a bunch of other stuff.

 Swagger - The Blue Airplanes

-I find most of my music listening is courtesy of Radio 3 these
+Unless i've guests I find most of my music listening is courtesy of Radios 3 and 6 these days.

 Things to do that I am good at and people like